It Didn’t Have to Happen!

 - Millions – no billions – of Dollars (Yen, Euros, and Pounds).

-We could prevent ALL of them.
+We could prevent ALL of these major accidents.
 Why don’t we?
 Don’t we know that:

 An ounce of prevention is worth a pound of cure?